Fire on Baltic Sea ferry under control, no injuries

 Elfström added that passengers on board were being taken care of.

-The Swedish newspaper Aftonbladet said there was a tire on fire on the ferry’s car deck as it traveled from Ventspils in Latvia to Nynashamn in Sweden.
-Nearby ships and a helicopter were sent to the scene as a precaution.
+The Swedish newspaper Aftonbladet said a tire caught fire on the car deck as the ferry traveled from Ventspils in Latvia to Nynashamn in Sweden.
+Seven nearby ships and three helicopter were sent to the scene as a precaution.

+Norwegian newspaper VG quoted passenger Giedrius Didoras as saying that passengers all had gathered on the upper deck.

+“The ferry has stopped,” he said.
+“We can’t see any of the flames, but we can see smoke coming from both sides of the ferry.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.